kunpengcompute/KAE/docs/en/faq.md

 **Conclusion and Solution<a name="en-us_topic_0000001171624344_section50806158"></a>**

 Install a valid license.
-For details, see "Environment Deployment > Obtaining a License" in [Installation Guide](./installation_guide.md).
+For details, see "Environment Deployment > Obtaining the License" in [Installation Guide](./installation_guide.md).

 ### KAE Fails to Be Used by OpenSSL 1.1.1c Installed on EulerOS 2.8